mathis-arnal/Bacterial_Genome_Analysis/docs/pages/bacterial/05-2-contamination.md

 For this tutorial, we will use the PlusPF database which contains the Standard (archaea, bacteria, viral, plasmid, human, UniVec_Core), protozoa and fungi data.

-## Kraken Reference dataset : PlusPF
+## Kraken Reference dataset : Standard

 A Kraken dataset is essentially a collection of reference sequences (genomes or proteins) that the software uses to classify sequencing reads.
 The process to build it involves: